igordzie97/snake-game/README.md

-# Sname Game - Python Project for Introduction to Computer Science
+# Snake Game - Python Project for Introduction to Computer Science
 A simple game created in Python using PyGame library.

 ### Features: